dieterich-lab/rp-bp/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-Please make sure that the bug is not already fixed either in newer versions or the current development version.
+Please make sure that the bug is not already fixed in newer versions or the current development version.

 1. Update version if a newer release exists: `conda update rpbp` or
 2. Use the dev branch:
    - create a conda environment and only install dependencies;
    - clone this repository;
-   - run `pip install --no-deps -e .[test]`;
+   - run `pip install --no-deps -e .[tests]`;
    - make sure it works by running `python -m pytest`.

 If the bug persists, please make sure that it has not already been filed before